exercism/gleam/concepts/type-aliases/about.md

 ## Type aliases

-A type alias can use used in Gleam to give a convenient name for an existing type that would be otherwise cumbersome to write.
+A type alias can be used in Gleam to give a convenient name for an existing type that would be otherwise cumbersome to write.

 ```gleam
 pub type Headers =